Franchising: Advantages and disadvantages of franchising as an entry mode

 Franchising brings with it several advantages and disadvantages for firms looking to expand into new areas and foreign markets.
 The primary advantage is that the firm does not have to bear the development cost and risks of opening a foreign market on its own, as the franchisee is typically responsible for those costs and risks, putting the onus on them to build a profitable operation as quickly as possible.
 Through franchising, a firm has the potential of building a global presence quickly and also at a low cost and risk.

 For the franchisee, the primary advantages are access to a well-known brand, support in setting up the business using operating manuals, and ongoing operational support including access to suppliers and employee training.

-A primary disadvantage to franchising is quality control, as the franchisor wants the firm's brand name to convey a message to consumers about the quality and consistency of the firm's product.
+A primary disadvantage to franchising from the franchisor’s viewpoint is quality control, as the franchisor wants the firm's brand name to convey a message to consumers about the quality and consistency of the firm's product.
 They want the consumer to experience the same quality regardless of location or franchise status.
 This can prove to be an issue with franchising, as a customer who had a bad experience at one franchise may assume that they will have the same experience at other locations with other services.
 Distance can make it difficult for firms to detect whether or not the franchises are of poor quality.
 One way around this disadvantage is to set up extra subsidiaries in each country or state in which the firm expands.
 This creates a smaller number of franchisees to oversee, which will reduce the quality control challenges.